All the Lawmakers Who Are Skipping President Trump's State of the Union Address

-At least 11 Democratic lawmakers will not be in the Capitol to hear President Donald Trump’s first State of the Union address on Tuesday.
+At least 11 Democratic lawmakers are boycotting the Capitol Tuesday night where President Donald Trump will give his first State of the Union address.

 That’s fewer than the 60 lawmakers who boycotted President Trump’s inauguration, but it’s not an insignificant number as the president makes a major address on his policy goals.

-Many cited president’s recent rhetoric about people of color and the perceived racism of his Administration as their reason for sitting out the address.
+Many of the Democrats boycotting Trump’s State of the Union address cited the president’s recent rhetoric about people of color and the perceived racism of his Administration as their reason for skipping the speech.

 Illinois Rep. Bobby Rush said in a statement Monday that he refuses to “participate in pomp and circumstance” that normalizes Trump’s “egregious and hateful” behavior.
 “This is a presidency that has been built on racism, stupidity, and lies, which has already wasted enough of America’s time and I will not waste any more of mine,” Rush said.

-Two additional Illinois lawmakers will be boycotting the address, including Reps.
+Two additional Illinois lawmakers will be boycotting Trump’s speech today, including Reps.
 Jan Schakowsky and Danny Davis.
-According to the Chicago Sun-Times, Davis will be in Chicago during the address and will watch his colleague Rep. Joe Kennedy deliver the Democratic response.
+According to the Chicago Sun-Times, Davis will be in Chicago during the State of the Union address and will watch his colleague Rep. Joseph Kennedy III deliver the official Democratic response.

 - Rep. John Lewis (D-Ga.)